Chen-Xin-Ao/DCKP_EPSO/readme.md

 ## Solution Certificates

-`EPSO_DCKP6340sol_certificates.zip` contains the released solution certificates for the benchmark instances.
+`EPSO_DCKP6340sol_certificates.zip` contains the solution certificates released by EPSO for the benchmark instances.

 `epso_certificate_validator.zip` provides the validation program for independently checking the objective values, total weights, and conflict feasibility of the released solutions.